2022 TVS Ronin Review: ‘Unscripted But Interesting!’

 Speaking strictly, TVS Ronin almost sits on a blank canvas!
 It could be a neo-retro to some, a scrambler to others and a cruiser to people like me!
 The possible alternatives/rivals would vary according to what it is to you.
 However, going by the prices, I would suggest the Royal Enfield Hunter 350 as the closest alternative!
 Yes, there are many 250s, and even those like the Honda CB350 RS and RE Meteor, selling for comparable prices.

-I would just say, if its a relaxed, peppy cruiser (with a rather polarising design), strong low end performance, and great build is what you’re looking for, maybe the Ronin could fit in.
+I would just say, if it’s a relaxed, peppy cruiser (with a rather polarising design), strong low-end performance, and great build is what you’re looking for, maybe the Ronin could fit in.
 Honestly, it could seem a bit expensive over the Hunter 350 for what’s being offered- but this I would say, is not because TVS has overquoted the Ronin, but rather RE has priced their newest 350 very very aggressively!

 tvs ronin led headlight